 First released in 2016, Civilization 6 has seen numerous expansion packs and updates across seven long years with a new raft of content, the Leader Pass, being announced in November 2022.
 This will gradually roll out a series of new, alternative leaders, until March 2023.

 That’s a testament to the base game’s design, led by Ed Beach, who previously worked on the excellent expansion packs for Civilization 5, Gods & Kings and Brave New World.
-It may also be due to the
+It may also be due to the video game community’s changing attitude towards the longevity of games.
+Live service games now dominate the popular consciousness.

 The Leader Pack features iconic historical figures who have previously appeared in past Civilization games, like Abraham Lincoln, Elizabeth I, and Ramses, but also includes culturally significant figures making their series debuts, like Yongle of China and Sundiata Keita of Mali.